kyoung/trek/PMO.md

 - [ ] All HTML must use base templating
 - [ ] Fix the API
   - [x] Get the API turned into a RESTful API
-  - [ ] Consolidate the endpoints so that it's not just one method per url
+  - [ ] Consolidate the endpoints so that it"s not just one method per url
 - [x] Reduce the use of Constants
   - Rely more on class variables for these things
 - [ ] Speed up the test; rely less on timeouts by forcing the elapse of time through the delta_t ability
   - [ ] crew test
   - [ ] ship test
-      - [ ] ship.test.coffee -t 'test alert settings'
+      - [ ] ship.test.coffee -t "test alert settings"
   - [ ] game test
-- [ ] Get the authors of the Mesh's names in a credits file, ideally the main README.md, and as a menu item off of the main screen
+- [ ] Get the authors of the Mesh"s names in a credits file, ideally the main README.md, and as a menu item off of the main screen

 # Current Sprint